garystafford/fav-color-service/README.md

 ## Introduction

-Simple Spring Boot RESTful microservice, backed by MongoDB, part of an upcoming article on CI/CD with Spring Boot, HashiCorp product-line, and AWS.
+A simple Spring Boot RESTful microservice, backed by MongoDB.
+Part of an upcoming article on CI/CD with Spring Boot, HashiCorp product-line, and AWS.

 ## Quick Start

-To clone, build, test, and run the Favorite Color service locally.
-Requires MongoDB to be pre-installed and running on port `27017`.
+To clone, build, test, and run the Favorite Color Spring Boot service locally, requires MongoDB to be pre-installed and running on port `27017`.

 ```bash
 git clone https://github.com/garystafford/fav-color-service.git